gareth-j/SIMDxorshift_cpp/README.md

 ## Getting Started

-A version of Lemire's benchmarking function is included to allow testing of each implementation
+A version of Lemire's benchmarking function is included to allow testing of each implementation.

 All you should need to do is